 The Brady Campaign to Prevent Gun Violence gave President Obama an F rating for his first year in office for his efforts on gun control, in part because Obama signed the Credit Card Accountability Responsibility and Disclosure Act of 2009 on May 22, 2009, which included an amendment to allow the carrying of firearms in national parks.

 States and counties frequently restrict where concealed weapons can be carried to exclude schools, government buildings, and establishments where alcohol is served.
 Some states allow businesses to post signs prohibiting the carrying of concealed firearms within the establishment.

-On July, 22, 2009, the US Senate rejected a bill in a 58 to 39 vote (60 votes were needed) by Sen. John Thune (R-SD) that would allow an individual who holds a concealed weapons permit in one state to travel with a loaded concealed weapon to any of the other 47 states that also issued permits at the time.
+On July, 22, 2009, the US Senate rejected a bill by Sen. John Thune (R-SD) that would have allowed an individual who holds a concealed weapons permit in one state to travel with a loaded concealed weapon to any of the other 47 states that also issued permits at the time.

 |People who view this page may also like:|

 |1.
 State-by-State Concealed Carry Permit Laws|

 |2.
 US Gun Deaths by Year|